-Letters will be mailed home periodically when students have a negative account balance.
+Notices will be sent through Infinite Campus when students have a negative account balance.
 Parents/guardians may check student account balances on the parent portal through Infinite Campus.

 CHANGE OF ADDRESS AND PHONE NUMBER

 In the event of an emergency, the office must be able to locate parents or guardians immediately.
 Change of address or phone numbers must be reported to the office as soon as possible.